Pop quiz: which fictional office team most resembles your own?

 Remember that meetings should focus on empowering teams to tackle projects, not bore them to death.

-Also, note that virtual meetings are convenient for teams with remote workers or employees in different countries.
+Virtual meetings are also convenient for teams with remote workers or employees in different countries.
 Through screen sharing and instant messaging, meetings can be both productive and personal—regardless of where you are.
-RingCentral is one of the tools that lets teams chat with each other, start video conference calls, and even share their screens:
+RingCentral’s tools let teams chat with each other, start video conference calls, and even share their screens:

 5. Encourage your workers to be open and transparent